grafana/loki/docs/sources/get-started/labels/structured-metadata.md

 - If you are using [Explore Logs](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/logs/) to visualize and explore your Loki logs.
 You must set `discover_log_levels` and `allow_structured_metadata` to `true` in your Loki configuration.
 - If you are a large-scale customer, who is ingesting more than 75TB of logs a month and are using [Bloom filters](https://grafana.com/docs/loki/<LOKI_VERSION>/operations/bloom-filters/) (Experimental), starting in [Loki 3.3](https://grafana.com/docs/loki/<LOKI_VERSION>/release-notes/v3-3/) Bloom filters now utilize structured metadata.

-We do not recommend extracting information that already exists in your log lines and putting it into structured metadata.

 ## Attaching structured metadata to log lines

 You have the option to attach structured metadata to log lines in the push payload along with each log line and the timestamp.